PayPal Online Card Payment Services Agreement (previously the PayPal Website Payments Pro and Virtual Terminal Agreement)

 The Products are:

-- Website Payments Pro - a suite of functionality consisting of Express Checkout, Direct Payments API, Virtual Terminal and Fraud Management Filters as standard.
-Optional additional services include Fraud Protection, Advanced Fraud Management Filters and the Recurring Payments Tool.
+- Website Payments Pro - a suite of functionality consisting of Express Checkout, Direct Payments API, and Virtual Terminal as standard.
+Optional additional services include Fraud Protection, and the Recurring Payments Tool.

-- Advanced Credit and Debit Card Payments - a suite of functionality consisting of the Advanced Credit and Debit Card Payments API as standard and Fraud Protection as an optional additional service.
+- Advanced Credit and Debit Card Payments - a suite of functionality consisting of the Advanced Credit and Debit Card Payments API as standard and optional additional services such as Fraud Protection or Chargeback Protection Tool.
 We may also offer you as optional additional services any of the following:

 - any Website Payments Pro functionality;